Learn About LIHEAP Service Locations

 Note that your Department of Social Services is not only an energy assistance location, but can also help if you are having trouble buying food, clothing or other basic necessities.
 Each Department of Family Services seeks to help with issues that affect the entire family.

-To find out more about locating your nearest Department of Social Services or any other LIHEAP office listed above, click here to download our free comprehensive guide to LIHEAP today.
+To find out more about locating your nearest Department of Social Services or any other LIHEAP office listed above, click here to download our helpful free guide to LIHEAP today.